Supporting Graduate Students' Academic and Professional Success

 The UCR Graduate Division invites nominations for the Distinguished Teaching Awards from faculty, graduate peers, and undergraduate students wanting to honor a graduate student teacher who demonstrated effective, impactful, or innovative approaches to teaching in the classroom over the past year.

 Started in 2014, the Distinguished Teaching Award (DTA) is a highly competitive award granted by the Graduate Division that recognizes exceptional teaching demonstrated by a graduate student as a Teaching Assistant or an Associate-In.
 Nominations for the Distinguished Teaching Award can be submitted by self-nomination, faculty, staff, fellow graduate students, or undergraduate students.
 Once nominations are submitted, nominated graduate students will be asked to submit a teaching portfolio.
-Teaching portfolios will be sent to an award selection committee to choose 2 award recipients—one from STEM and one from CHASS.
+Teaching portfolios will be sent to an award selection committee to choose 2 award recipients—one from STEM departments and one from the CHASS, School of Education, School of Public Policy, and School of Medicine departments.
 DTA Award recipients are recognized during the annual Graduate Division Excellence in Teaching Banquet in the Spring term and receive a monetary prize.

 More Information